debjyoti71/fastapi-face-recognition/README.md

 python -m pytest tests/
 ```

+### Test with the Web Interface

+1. Start the FastAPI server
+2. Open `index.html` in a browser
+3. Test all functionality interactively
+4. Monitor logs for debugging

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
+5. Test with the web interface
-5. Submit a pull request
+6. Submit a pull request

 ## License